 Lawyers or attorneys are the cornerstone of the legal justice system, and their job is to use the law to protect and represent people and businesses.
 They do so by interpreting the laws and defending their client’s rights through the research and filing of legal documents, and by arguing their client’s position in court.
-If you are interested in this profession, this article provides some guidelines on what the specific career path entails.
+If you are interested in this profession, this article provides some guidelines on what the specific career path entails, both in the UK and the US.

 1. Research the Profession